 This book addresses the sustainability of happiness and well-being in Chinese societies.
-It starts by introducing the various conceptions of well-being, particularly in Chinese sociocultural context.
+It starts by introducing the various conceptions of well-being, particularly in the Chinese sociocultural context.

 By bringing together empirical studies and theoretical perspectives applied to Chinese societies, this book offers researchers in social science and humanities a valuable reference work on happiness and well-being in Chinese societies.